cjisonline/DONAID/README.md

-I.

------ STEPS TO RUN APP ON IOS SIMULATOR / REAL OS DEVICE ------
+------I. STEPS TO RUN APP ON IOS SIMULATOR / REAL OS DEVICE ------

 Download XCode first, open it and select from the dropdown the device you want to use, then close xcode. also make sure cocoapods is installed on your macbook( terminal command: sudo install gem cocoapods ), and rosetta also( TYPE THIS COMMAND IN VSCODE TERMINAL IN YOUR PROJECT: softwareupdate --install-rosetta --agree-to-license